Street art: Europe

-Italy has been very active in street art since the end of the 1990s; some of the most famous street artists include BLU, 108, and Sten Lex.
+Italy has been active in street art since the end of the 1990s; street artists include BLU, 108, and Sten Lex.

-Street art in Amsterdam has a long history.
-In the mid-1960s, the counterculture movement named the provos already used the street as a canvas.
+Street art in Amsterdam dates from before the mid-1960s.
+The counterculture movement named the provos already used the street as a canvas.
 Member Robert Jasper Grootveld wrote things like "Klaas komt" (English: "Klaas is Coming!") throughout the whole city.
 At the end of the 1970s, young artists from the punk culture wrote on the decayed city.
 Well-known artists from this 'No Future-generation' are Dr. Rat and Hugo Kaagman, the stencil art pioneer who made his first stencil back in 1978.
 Yaki Kornblit brought New York graffiti artists like Blade, Dondi, Futura 2000 and Rammellzee to Amsterdam to exhibit in his gallery in the early 80s.
-This inspired the youth, from which a new generation style writers emerged that was later recorded in the documentary Kroonjuwelen (2006).
-Names as Delta, Shoe, Jaz, Cat22, High, Again and Rhyme left their mark on the city.
+A new generation style writers emerged that was later recorded in the documentary Kroonjuwelen (2006).
 In the early 1990s, Amsterdam became the epicenter of the graffiti movement, with a focus on its Metro system, bringing writers such as Mickey, Zedz and Yalt to the capital of the Netherlands.
 Figurative street art became more and more common in the streets around the turn of the century.
 Morcky, Wayne Horse, The London Police en Laser 3.14 communicated through their work on the street.

-The city of Bergen is looked upon as the street art capital of Norway.
+The city of Bergen is the street art capital of Norway.
 British street artist Banksy visited the city in 2000 and inspired many to take their art to the streets.

 Dolk is among local street artists in Bergen.
 His art can be seen around the city.
 Bergen's city council in 2009 chose to preserve one of Dolk's works with protective glass.

 In 2011, the city council launched a plan of action for street art from 2011 to 2015 to ensure that "Bergen will lead the fashion for street art as an expression both in Norway and Scandinavia".

 The city of Stavanger is host to the annual NuArt Festival, an event dedicated to promoting street art; the festival is one of the oldest curated "street art" festivals in the world.
 Nuart Plus is an associated industry and academic symposium dedicated to street art.
 The event takes place each September.
 Oslo, by contrast, traditionally has a zero tolerance policy against graffiti and street art, but the sanctioned NuArt RAD project is changing that.